OracleCPS/oicsaasintegration/ics500a.md

 ---

 ## **Recommended Web Browser**
 Although most modern browsers are supported.
-We recommend using *Firefox or Chrome*.
-As of the last update of this lab, Visual Builder Cloud Service (VBCS) best functions using Chrome.
+We recommend using *Firefox or Chrome*
 >If you are having issues with either browser, please clear your cookies or work in private browsing/incognito mode

 ---